-If you lock your keys within your residence hall room and/or building, please contact a member of the Student Life Staff.
-You may do this by calling the desk phone of your residence hall or stopping by the Office of Student Life between the hours of 8:30 a.m. - 4:30 p.m. on school days.
-In case of an emergency, please call Campus Security (You will be asked to provide identification).
-To have your room opened between the hours of 9:00 a.m. and 5:00 p.m., Monday through Friday, there is no charge.
-Outside of these hours there will be a \$10 charge (cash only).
-There will be a \$25 fee for a replacement key.
+If you lock your keys within your residence hall room and/or building, please contact a member of the Student Affairs Staff.
+You may do this by calling the desk phone of your residence hall or stopping by the Office of Student Affairs between the hours of 8:30 a.m. - 4:30 p.m. on school days.
+A member of the Residence Life Professional Staff will be the resource for lockouts.
+In case of an emergency, please call Campus Security at 785-229-1075 (You will be asked to provide identification).